efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-spellbooks-guide-by-machdragon.md

 * Once your opponent summons an Amazoness monster, turn toggle on.
 This is to check if your opponent has {Amazoness Baby Tiger} in hand as Baby Tiger must be summoned right after another Amazoness is summoned.
 Next, you will want to keep toggle on, so that you can use Fate the moment your opponent enters the battle phase.
 If your opponent had summoned a Princess, you want to use Fate and banish it now before they get a chance to attack.
 However, if your opponent only sets 1 card in their backrow and had searched Onslaught earlier in the turn, you can choose to get rid of the set card (probably Onslaught) instead.
 If going for this play, wait for your opponent to declare an attack with Princess, and after sending a card from their hand as cost to summon the monster from deck.
 On your next turn, you will be able to Fate away their summoned monster, most likely {Amazoness Queen} or Baby Tiger, and use Power to swing over their Princess, while also setting yourself up for plays next turn.

 * I recommend banishing Baby Tiger or Princess if you have the resources to do so, as they are one of the few ways that your opponent will be able to bring out 2 monsters to threaten your field.
-An interesting note is that a Blue Boi boosted by Power ties in atk with {Amazoness Swordswoman} at 1500 atk.
+An interesting note is that a Blue Boi boosted by Power ties in atk with {Amazoness Swords Woman} at 1500 atk.
 Even if both monsters are destroyed by battle, you will still get to search for a book due to the effect of Power.
 Power will also still get you the search even if your monster is banished by Onslaught.

 * Resolving Fool combo which summons Reaper and Destroyer gives you a huge power swing which helps you win this matchup.
 Onslaught is like poison to your Spellbooks as they will be banished after battling with your opponent’s Amazoness monsters.
 Normally, Blue Boi and Fool are not strong enough to defeat Amazoness monsters by battle.
 However, Reaper and Destroyer are able to chunk your opponent down quickly, since you can now banish the Onslaught with Fate and destroy the Amazoness monsters by battle.
 This is a much better alternative, instead of having to use Fate to banish each monster they summon per turn.